What types of jobs and employers are there in law?

 The type of work solicitors carry out – and the salaries they get – varies enormously.
 Solicitors working in small, local offices in towns and cities across the UK tend to give advice to individuals and small companies.
 Their bread and butter work involves writing wills, drafting the legal documents that allow people to buy or sell a house, representing clients at police stations, and settling divorce and employment disputes.

 The bigger law firms usually have offices all over the world – particularly in China, the US, the Middle East and across Europe.
 They tend to act for companies rather than individuals and deal with transactions worth millions of pounds.
-When Kraft bought Cadbury in 2010 for £11.5 billion, both companies sought advice from big commercial law firms.
+When Kraft bought Cadbury for £11.5 billion, both companies sought advice from big commercial law firms.
 The lawyers made sure that they recorded what was agreed between the two companies in paperwork to avoid a misunderstanding later.

 Solicitors usually specialise in one legal area such as family, employment or tax law.
 Solicitors and barristers advising companies tend to earn a lot more money than their counterparts working in criminal and family law – it boils down to the type of clients they represent and the money those clients are prepared to spend on legal matters.